orgua/universal-android-debloater-UI/README.md

   - description: text like in current lists
   - replacement_recommended: some thing open source and light on resources, similar fn
 - better packet info could be stored on a per-file basis or like now in brand specific files, but maybe switch to yaml or similar
+- cleanup source, commiting to gui would save 1/5 LOC, but make future cli harder